Zeth-Abney/Flatiron-school/phase-3/PROJECT/README.md

 To summarize:
     - The selected target feature is the column titled "Customer Type".
     - The target feature is binary (Loyal/disloyal), and the target class is "disloyal".
 Disloyal is represented as 1, after one-hot-encoding.
     - The target class is highly imbalanced with only about 18% of the raw training data being labeled as disloyal.
-The training data only is resampled using SMOTEENN, and ensemble of oversampling the target class with SMOTE and undersampling the non-target class with ENN.
+The training data only is resampled using SMOTE.
     - There are 4 features used that contain continuous data, providing details of the flight itself.
     - There are another 18 features used that contain categorical data providing information on the customer themself and their trip (e.g. gender, purpose for travel) as well as the survey responses the customer provided.